 The Board has in place a performance appraisal and remuneration system for the Executive Chairman and Senior Executives designed to enhance performance.
 Management performance is formally reviewed twice per year.
-The criterion for the evaluation of the Executive Chairman and Senior Executives is their performance against key performance indicators.
+The criterion for the evaluation of the Executive Chairman and Senior Executives is their performance against agreed key performance indicators.
 The performance of Senior Executives, including the Executive Chairman is also periodically assessed by way of a 360 degree appraisal process, after which the results are reviewed and discussed with each Executive.
+The outcomes of the Senior Executive's annual performance review are discussed with the Board.
 The performance of the Executive Chairman is also monitored and assessed by the members of the Nomination and Remuneration Committee, as input to determine future remuneration.

-The Board periodically reviews its own performance and that of the individual Directors with the most recent review having been conducted during the 2015 financial year.
+The Board periodically reviews its own performance and that of the individual Directors with the most recent review having been conducted by Mr Johnstone, Lead Independent Director, in the 2017 financial year.
 The process involved each Director completing a questionnaire which included: